What is Espresso Macchiato (A Delicious Recipe!)

 Depending on whether the milk is steamed or frothed, the macchiato will have a slightly different flavor and consistency.

-We’ve shared a simplified recipe for making espresso macchiato at home in this post, which calls for fresh espresso and whisking hot or frothed milk into it.
+I’ve shared a simplified recipe for making espresso macchiato at home, which calls for fresh espresso and whisking hot or frothed milk into it.
 The outcome is a coffee beverage that is bittersweet, creamy, and delicious and is ideal for any time of day.

 Also, read the Recipe for other Espresso drinks